Toilet Leaking from Tank to Bowl? Do This!

 If the color/dye appears inside the toilet bowl, you indeed have a toilet leaking from the tank to the bowl.

-Sometimes the lift chain can hook against another toilet tank part and in the process lift the toilet flapper off the flush valve opening.
+Sometimes, the lift chain can hook against another toilet tank part and, in the process, lift the toilet flapper off the flush valve opening.
 If that happens, water will continuously trickle from the tank to the bowl.

 Why and How a Toilet Flapper Causes Leaks

 When you pull down the flush lever to flush a toilet, water leaves the tank and enters the bowl via the flush valve.
-A toilet flapper is used to seal around the flush valve opening when the toilet is not being flushed.
+A toilet flapper is used to seal around the flush valve opening when the toilet is not flushed.

-4 things can happen to a toilet flapper that can cause it to allow water to leak through it:
+Four things can happen to a toilet flapper that can cause it to allow water to leak through it:

-• It can harden causing it to bend/warp.
-A warped toilet flapper will no longer make a watertight seal on the flush valve and hence a leaking/running toilet.
+• It can harden, causing it to bend/warp.
+A warped toilet flapper will no longer make a watertight seal on the flush valve and, hence, a leaking/running toilet.

-• Mineral deposits (especially calcium) and other debris can accumulate underneath the flapper, again preventing it from sealing.
+• Mineral deposits (especially calcium) and other debris can accumulate underneath the flapper, preventing it from sealing.

 How to Fix a Toilet Leaking from the Tank to the Bowl